HerveAbdi/data4PCCAR/README.md

 ### getImportantCtr.12

-gets the items with contributions important for a factorial plane.
+Gets the items with contributions important for a factorial plane.
 `getImportantCtr.12` gives the contributions of the items to the plane, the items important for the plane, and the items important for the plane or